Contributor: written by Starlite clinical content team member Hugh C. McBride.

 The Horrific Stories of Methaqualone Abuse

 Methaqualone has received renewed public attention in recent years.
 In 2013, Quaalude abuse was featured prominently in the hit film, The Wolf of Wall Street, which starred Leonardo DiCaprio and Jonah Hill.
-In 2015, the drug was mentioned in many stories related to the multiple rape allegations againstcomedian Bill Cosby1.
-Also in 2014, Jackie Fuchs, a member of the pioneering 1970s rock band, The Runaways, revealed that she had been drugged with Quaalude pills and raped by the band’s manager in 1975, when she was 16 years old2.
+In 2015, the drug was mentioned in many stories related to the multiple rape allegations against comedian Bill Cosby .
+Also in 2014, Jackie Fuchs, a member of the pioneering 1970s rock band, The Runaways, revealed that she had been drugged with Quaalude pills and raped by the band’s manager in 1975 when she was 16 years old .